-Cognitively, there is plenty of research now that shows that the most destructive sound of all is other people’s conversations.Julian Treasure, sound & communication expert, TED speaker
+Cognitively, there is plenty of research now that shows that the most destructive sound of all is other people’s conversations.Julian Treasure, sound and communication expert, TED speaker

 “Cognitively, there is plenty of research now that shows that the most destructive sound of all is other people’s conversations,” Treasure told office furniture maker Steelcase.

 But what about the value of collaboration?
-When Zappos designed their Las Vegas headquarters, their open layout emphasized “collisions over convenience,” meaning that chance meetings between various groups could lead to new ideas.
+When Zappos designed its Las Vegas headquarters, the open layout emphasized “collisions over convenience,” meaning that chance meetings between various groups could lead to new ideas.
 Thomas said that collaboration has been hard to quantify, and recent research has shown that any potential gains are outweighed by the detrimental effects of the open office.

 Make your workspace creative-friendly

 There are ways to fight back against the noise of an open layout.
-Thomas recommends soft furnishings, curtains and throw rugs to dampen noise.
+Thomas recommends soft furnishings such as curtains and throw rugs to dampen noise.
 Rather than playing music over the office sound system, she says, consider ambient or nature sounds.

 Some teams develop their own “do not disturb” signals.
 You could use flags or signs at your desk—red means stay away, yellow means disturb if important, and green means OK to interrupt.
 Something as simple and “headphones on = no” and “headphones off = yes” could also work.